 This is a very complex process on how fish do mate, the female releases her eggs and the male fish releases his sperm into the water.
 Both fish release eggs and their sperm in close vicinity, but the fertilization occurs by chance.
 Not all eggs are fertilized by sperm.

-Frys (young fish) from this breed are able to strong and adapt well to survive from the first seconds.
+Frys (young fish) from this breed are able to adapt well to survive from the first seconds.
 This is because none of the parents are there to protect the fish from harm.

 This type of breeding is also called synchronous or mass spawning.
 Examples of fish that mate in this way are jellyfish, sea anemones, clams and fan worms.

-Some fish start to reproduce very quickly after birth and some take years to reach maturity before they can reproduce.
+Some fish start to reproduce very quickly after birth and some require more years to mature before reproducing.

 However, small fries are also weak and are mostly eaten before they are fully grown.
 Also, livebearers tend to have a well-developed young frys compared to other fish.